 Known for their high-quality products with a focus on design, Delonghi are amongst the most popular home appliance manufacturers.
 The company is based in Italy and, aside from coffee machines, produces gelato makers, air conditioners and many other products.

 Delonghi tends to focus on mid-range coffee machines costing between £200-£800 - although they have some premium models too (such as the Prima Donna range).
 While this might sound expensive, the priciest bean-to-cup models can cost £1500+, so Delonghi machines often provide excellent value for money.
+They also offer slightly less expensive options such as the ESAM2800.

 There are many Delonghi bean-to-cup machines on the market, but we've summarised our five favourite below.
 It's rare for Delonghi to produce a poor-quality coffee machine - we just think these five are the best of the best.